ArdaniahJ/Custom_Training_with_YOLOX_ONNX/README.md

 ```

 Login/Sign Up, Upload the raw images (scraped online) and start annotating.
+Afterwards, add those annotated images in folder `JPEGImages` to become a whole complete dataset.

-The image data consisted of 11 classes:
+Finally, the image data consisted of 11 classes:

  Class | Label|
 | :------------: |:---------------:|